EDJINEDJA/pilot/README.md

 ## Setup

-- requirement file
+- requirement

-Use the requirements file to install all mandatory modules to infer this tool in your virtual environment. pip install -r requirements.txt
+Use the requirement file to install all mandatories modules to infer this tool in your virtual environment.

+pip install -r requirements.txt

 - git clone